AlexanderDBolton/Regimes_RJMCMC/README.md

 - starting_changepoints_file: Gives the name of the file containing a starting set of change points.
 If no set of starting change points is provided, write "no_starting_changepoints".
 - separator_file: The name of a file containing the times at which the different traces begin (0 should not be included).
 If no separators are included then write "no_separators".
 - trace_lengths_file: The name of a file containing the number of observations in each trace.
 Use if diff > 1 as this will make the trace length estimates incorrect.
 Write "no_trace_lengths" if diff == 1.
 - seed: The random seed for the RJMCMC sampler.
+Must be a non-negative integer.

 ### How to Run The RJMCMC Sampler